shopware/docs/concepts/framework/flow-concept.md

 The tasks that execute when the trigger happens or the certain conditions are met.
 There is a special action called "Stop flow", which will stop any further action below.

+## Flow Templates

+Pre-created [flows](#flow) built are designated as flow templates.

+The flow library contains the flow template listing that is shipped with Shopware.
+Two main ways to create a flow template in the template library are by [apps](../../guides/plugins/plugins/framework/flow/README.md) and [plugins](../../guides/plugins/apps/flow-builder/README.md).

+We can help merchants reduce the complexity of creating an automation process in their business by using a flow template rather than building a flow.
+As a merchant, you may design a flow more easily by using the flow templates.
+So you don't have to create complicated flows on your own.

+You can view the details of a flow template just like a regular flow.
+However, flow templates can't be modified.

 ## How a flow sequence is evaluated

 In Shopware, you have multiple interfaces and classes for different types of events.
 For Flow Builder, those triggers mentioned above are implements from the *Aware* interface.